cloudflare/cloudflare-docs/content/magic-wan/connector/device-information.md

 ## Security and other information

 - Cloudflare ensures the Magic WAN Connector device is secure and is not altered via TPM/Secure boot.
-- Connectivity to the Cloudflare edge is secure and all traffic is encrypted through IPsec tunneling.
+- Connectivity to the Cloudflare global network is secure and all traffic is encrypted through IPsec tunneling.
 - The Magic WAN Connector does not support fail open.
 - Customers have the ability to layer on additional security features/policies that are enforced at the Cloudflare network.